Refuse and Recycling Information

 Refuse Cart Rental Program

-• Residents may rent a 95-gallon refuse cart directly from Groot for an annual fee of $30.00, subject to change.
+• Residents may rent a 95-gallon refuse cart directly from Groot for a fee.
+The 2016-17 annual rental fee is $33.00.
+Fees subject to change.
 Only refuse carts provided by Groot are permitted for use.

 • Fee payment to Groot will be required prior to cart delivery.